Consensys/constellation/README.md

   - Exposes a private API which:

       - Allows you to send a bytestring to one or more public keys, returning a content-addressable identifier.
 This bytestring is encrypted transparently and efficiently (at symmetric encryption speeds) before being transmitted over the wire to the correct recipient nodes (and only those nodes.)
-The identifier is a hash digest of the encrypted payload that every receipient node receives.
+The identifier is a hash digest of the encrypted payload that every recipient node receives.
 Each recipient node also receives a small blob encrypted for their public key which contains the Master Key for the encrypted payload.